nxskok/pasias/docs/12-regression.md

 `tar` in the model}, `nicotine` is not
 important: precisely, it now has nothing to add over and above the predictive value that `tar` has.
-You might guess that this is because `tar` and `nicotine` are ``saying the same thing'' in some fashion.
+You might guess that this is because `tar` and `nicotine` are
+"saying  the same thing" in some fashion.
 We'll explore that in a moment.